dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 :::code language="xml" highlight="13,20-28" source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.AppHost/AspireJavaScript.AppHost.csproj":::

-The project file also defines a build target that ensures that the NPM dependencies are installed before the app host is built.
+The project file also defines a build target that ensures that the npm dependencies are installed before the app host is built.
 The app host code (_Program.cs_) declares the client app resources using the `AddNpmApp` API.

 :::code source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.AppHost/Program.cs":::